CLI Reference

 juntos info

-Show current Juntos configuration.
+Show current Juntos configuration, or dump pre-analyzed metadata.

 npx juntos info [options]